-Bilateral trade relations also started to flourish throughout the 2010s.
-Economic relations, starting with a trade volume of $17 million in 1990, reached their highest volume at $188 million in 2010.
-Yet in 2016, the bilateral trade volume declined to $157 million.
-In 2016, Turkey imported merchandise worth $105 million from Sri Lanka while it could only export goods worth $52 million to its counterpart.
+Trade relations also started to flourish throughout the 2010s.
+Economic relations, which began with a trade volume of $17 million in 1990, peaked at $188 million in 2010.
+However, by 2016, the bilateral trade volume had declined to $157 million.
+In the same year, Turkey imported goods worth $105 million from Sri Lanka, whereas its exports to the island nation were worth $52 million.

-Turkey and Sri Lanka could undertake joint enterprises in the regions and sectors they have a competitive advantage.
-For example, Turkish companies are placed in an advantaged position in Eurasia and Africa in industries such as construction, textiles, agricultural production and food security.
-Sri Lanka is also emerging as an investment and production hub for South Asia.
+Turkey and Sri Lanka could collaborate on projects in sectors where they have a competitive edge.
+Turkish companies, for instance, have a strategic advantage in Eurasia and Africa in industries such as construction, textiles, agricultural production, and food security.
+Sri Lanka is emerging as an investment and production hub for South Asia.

-Finally, there is the need for a strategic roadmap with regards to developing the relations between Turkey and Sri Lanka.
-Therefore, it is necessary for Turkish and Sri Lankan decision makers to draw a strategic roadmap based on opportunities for cooperation and existing problems.
+In conclusion, a strategic roadmap is needed to develop relations between Turkey and Sri Lanka.
+Turkish and Sri Lankan decision-makers must draw up a strategic roadmap based on opportunities for cooperation and existing challenges.

 Particicpants of the workshop on “Turks and Sri Lankans: Through Historical Links to the Future” organized by the Department of International Relations of the Middle East Technical University and the Embassy of Sri Lanka in Ankara on June 19, 2017.